 10 things I wish I knew before I started my key account management program

-However, looking back, with a lot more KAM under my belt, there are 10 key lessons I wish I had known from the outset
+Looking back, with more than a few KAM initiatives under my belt, here are 10 key lessons I wish I had known from the outset.

 1. Key account management is a firm-wide initiative, not just a BD initiative

-Ignoring this is probably a deal breaker.
-Key account management isn’t just about business development—it’s about long-term strategic account development that delivers on the firm’s overall strategy.
-Everyone from HR to finance to client-facing teams needs to understand its value and play a role in its success.
+Ignoring this can be a deal breaker.
+KAM isn’t just about business development – it’s about long-term strategic account development that delivers on the firm’s overall strategy.
+Treating it as a BD or marketing project creates silos, resistance, and short-term thinking.

 3. Secure firm-wide alignment and commitment